jambybrillo/aws_partitioner/docs/source/getting_acquainted_with_aws_cloud_quest.rst

-Getting Acquainted with AWS Cloud Quest
+GETTING ACQUAINTED WITH AWS CLOUD QUEST
 ================

 This repository contains the first activity in the AWS Cloud Quest learning path.